shin5ok/async-encoding/README.md

-# Cut each movie asynchronously according to requests and distribute it
+# Processing each movie asynchronously according to client requests and distribute it

 ## Procedure to setup the whole system
 ### 0. Prepare Google Cloud Project and environment variables